hpi-swa-lab/babylonian-programming-smalltalk/packages/Babylonian-Core.package/BPExamples.class/README.md

 This is a globally accessible collection of all examples.
+You can observe this collection it will notify you on any new or removed example.